laila12399/lailascoaching/content/1-on-1-coaching.md

 showtoc: false
 hidden: true
 ---
 Use this form if you would like to arrange a 1-on-1 coaching call with me.
-First 30m call is free of charge.
+**First 30m call is free of charge.**

-I am currently helping people as:
+I Am Currently Coaching in 4 Areas:
-1) Accountability & Productivity Coach
+1) Accountability & Productivity
-2) Rebious Teen Coach
+2) Rebious Teens
-3) Perfectionism & effcientcy Coach
+3) Perfectionism & Effcientcy
-4) Bullying Coach
+4) Bullying

 {{< contactformone >}}